Bodigrim/tasty-bench/README.md

   the quality of results.
 In our experiments `tasty-bench` suites tend to finish earlier, even if some individual benchmarks take longer than with `criterion`.

+  A common source of noisiness is garbage collection.
+Setting a larger allocation area (_nursery_) is often a good idea, either via `cabal bench --benchmark-options '+RTS -A32m'` or `stack bench --ba '+RTS -A32m'`.
+  Alternatively bake it into
+  `cabal` file as `ghc-options: "-with-rtsopts=-A32m"`.

 * If benchmark results look malformed like below, make sure that you are invoking `Test.Tasty.Bench.defaultMain` and not `Test.Tasty.defaultMain`